Functional Diagnostic Assessments

 - Hot Flashes

-The DUTCH test measures these hormones and metabolites:
+The DUTCH test uses functional medicine testing to measure these hormones and metabolites:

 Sex Hormones & Metabolites: